-Other causes for abnormal bleeding after childbirth include:
+Other causes of abnormal bleeding after childbirth include:

-- In uterine inversion, the womb turns inside out and may happen from pulling on the umbilical cord or pushing on the top of the womb before the placenta has come away.
+In a uterine inversion, the womb turns inside out and may happen from pulling on the umbilical cord or pushing on the top of the womb before the placenta has come away.

-- Clotting disorders – women who have these conditions have a difficulty to stop bleeding naturally.
+Clotting disorders – women with these conditions struggle to stop bleeding naturally.

 Conditions that develop before childbirth

-Most of the times, the problems linking postpartum bleeding that happens after labour occur from weak/tired muscles of the womb which cannot contract and stop blood flow.
+Most of the time, the problems linking postpartum bleeding that happens after labour occurs from weak/tired muscles of the womb, which cannot contract and stop blood flow.

 Here are some of them:

-Induction of Labour (IOL) is the stimulation of uterine contractions during pregnancy before labor begins on its own in order to achieve a vaginal birth.
+Induction of Labour (IOL) is the stimulation of uterine contractions during pregnancy before labour begins on its own in order to achieve a vaginal birth.

-A health care provider might recommend labor induction for various reasons, primarily when there’s concern for a mother’s health or a baby’s health.
+A healthcare provider might recommend labour induction for various reasons, primarily when there’s a concern for a mother’s health or a baby’s health.